mbj4668/erl.mk/README.md

 ## Handling of dependencies

 The handling of dependencies is similar to erlang.mk, except there is no built-in list of packages.
+Also, the way packages are patched is different from erlang.mk.

 Add the name of the application to the variable `DEPS` if it is a run-time dependency that needs to be fetched and compiled.
 Add to